1354. Construct Target Array With Multiple Sums

 Solution 1: Reverse Construction + Priority Queue (Max Heap)

-We find that if we start from the array \(arr\) and construct the target array \(target\) forward, it is not easy to determine which index \(i\) to choose each time, and the problem is relatively complex.
-However, if we start from the array \(target\) and construct it in reverse, each construction must choose the largest element in the current array, which can ensure that each construction is unique, and the problem is relatively simple.
+We observe that if we start constructing the target array \(\textit{target}\) from the array \(\textit{arr}\) in a forward manner, it is difficult to determine which index \(i\) to choose each time, making the problem quite complex.
+However, if we construct in reverse starting from the array \(\textit{target}\), each construction step must select the largest element in the current array, which ensures that each construction is unique, making the problem relatively simple.

-Therefore, we can use a priority queue (max heap) to store the elements in the array \(target\), and use a variable \(s\) to record the sum of all elements in the array \(target\).
-Each time we take out the largest element \(mx\) from the priority queue, calculate the sum \(t\) of all elements in the current array except \(mx\).
-If \(t < 1\) or \(mx - t < 1\), it means that the target array \(target\) cannot be constructed, and we return false.
+Therefore, we can use a priority queue (max heap) to store the elements of array \(\textit{target}\), and use a variable \(s\) to record the sum of all elements in array \(\textit{target}\).
+Each time we extract the maximum element \(mx\) from the priority queue and calculate the sum \(t\) of all elements in the current array except \(mx\).
+If \(t \lt 1\) or \(mx - t \lt 1\), it means the target array \(\textit{target}\) cannot be constructed, and we return false.
 Otherwise, we calculate \(mx \bmod t\).
-If \(mx \bmod t = 0\), let \(x = t\), otherwise let \(x = mx \bmod t\), add \(x\) to the priority queue, and update the value of \(s\), repeat the above operations until all elements in the priority queue become \(1\), then return true.
+If \(mx \bmod t = 0\), we set \(x = t\); otherwise, we set \(x = mx \bmod t\).
+We add \(x\) to the priority queue and update the value of \(s\).
+We repeat this process until all elements in the priority queue become \(1\), at which point we return true.

-The time complexity is \(O(n \log n)\), and the space complexity is \(O(n)\).
-Where \(n\) is the length of the array \(target\).
+The time complexity is \(O(n \log n)\) and the space complexity is \(O(n)\), where \(n\) is the length of array \(\textit{target}\).

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 | |